adr288/Lidar-using-VL53L1X/README.md

 # Lidar-using-VL53L1X   [Video link](https://www.youtube.com/watch?v=SAVLdp1tNpg)

-In this project we are inteded to use the ST's VL53L1X ToF distance ranging sensor as a Lidar scanner.
+In this project I was inteded to use the ST's VL53L1X ToF distance ranging sensor as a Lidar scanner.

 Hardware: